doriordan/skuber/docs/GUIDE.md

 The Skuber data model is a representation of the Kubernetes types / kinds in Scala.

-The entire Skuber data model can be easily imported into your application:
+The Skuber data model for the the original core Kubernetes API group (which manages many of the most fundamental Kubernetes kinds) is defined in the top-level package, so they can be easily imported into your application:

     import skuber._

-or just import the specific classes you need.
+This also imports many other common types and aliases that are generally useful.

+Example of more specific core API kind imports:

+    import skuber.{Service,ServiceList,ReplicationController}

+Newer (non-core) API group classes are contained in subpackages associated with each API group.
+For example`skuber.ext` for the extensions API group or `skuber.rbac` for the rbac API group.
+Example specific imports for these kinds:

+    import skuber.ext.{Deployment,Ingress}
+    import skuber.batch.{Job,CronJob}

 The model can be divided into categores which correspond to those in the Kubernetes API:

 - [Object kinds](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#objects): These represent persistent entities in Kubernetes.
 All object kinds are mapped to case classes that extend the `ObjectResource` abstract class.
 The `ObjectResource` class defines the common fields, notably `metadata` (such as name, namespace, uid, labels etc.).
 The concrete classes extending ObjectResource typically define [spec and status](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status) nested fields whose classes are defined in the companion object (e.g. `Pod.Spec`, `ReplicationController.Status`).
-Object kind classes include `Namespace`, `Pod`,`Node`, `Service`, `Endpoints`, `Event`, `ReplicationController`, `PersistentVolume`, `PersistentVolumeClaim`, `ServiceAccount`, `LimitRange`, `Resource.Quota`, `Secret`,`Deployment`,`HorizontalPodAutoScaler`,and `Ingress`.
+Object kind classes include `Namespace`, `Pod`,`Node`, `Service`, `Endpoints`, `Event`, `ReplicationController`, `PersistentVolume`, `PersistentVolumeClaim`, `ServiceAccount`, `LimitRange`, `Resource.Quota`, `Secret`,`Deployment`,`HorizontalPodAutoScaler`,and `Ingress` amongst others.

-- [List kinds](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#lists-and-simple-kinds): These represent lists of other kinds.
-All list kinds are mapped to classes implementing a `KList` trait supporting access to basic metadata and the items in the list.
-There are list kinds for each object kind e.g. `PodList`,`EventList`.
+- [List kinds](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#lists-and-simple-kinds): These represent lists of object resources, and in skuber are typically returned by one of the `list` API methods.
+All list kinds are mapped to a `ListResource[O]` case class supporting access to basic metadata and the object kind specific items in the list.
+There are thus list kinds for each object kind e.g. `ListResource[Pod]`,`ListResource[Node]`, and skuber also defines type aliases defined for each supported list kind e.g. `PodList`,`NodeList`.

 - [Simple kinds](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#lists-and-simple-kinds)